delphix/dcs-for-azure-templates/dcsazure_Snowflake_to_Snowflake_prof_pl/README.md

 when performing a data copy from Snowflake.
 This will be used for the following steps:
 * Schema Discovery From Snowflake (Copy data activity)

-`Snowflake` (source) - Linked service associated with unmasked Snowflake data.
+`Snowflake` (source) - Linked service associated with unmasked Snowflake data needs to be parameterized for database name, role name and warehouse name.
 This will be used for the following
 steps:
 * dcsazure_Snowflake_to_Snowflake_source_ds (Snowflake dataset)
 * dcsazure_Snowflake_to_Snowflake_prof_df/SnowflakeSource1MillRowDataSampling (dataFlow)